lazercaveman/obsidian-firefly-theme/README.md

 ## 📦 About this Version
 ![Release Badge](https://img.shields.io/github/v/release/lazercaveman/firefly-obsidian-theme)

-This is an early version of the **Firefly Theme** for [Obsidian](https://obsidian.md/).
-Some features may still be missing — but it works well for daily use.
-**If you're missing something, feel free to [open an issue](https://github.com/lazercaveman/firefly-obsidian-theme/issues)** to discuss ideas or request features.
+**If you're missing something, feel free to [open an issue](https://github.com/lazercaveman/firefly-obsidian-theme/issues)** to discuss ideas or request features or just participate by forking the repo and adding your desired changes.

 ---